core-wg/yang-cbor/draft-ietf-core-sid.md

 If the meaning of an item changes, a new SID MAY be assigned to it; this is particularly useful to allow the new SID to identify the new structure or semantics of the item.
 If the YANG data type changes in a new revision of a published module, such that the resulting CBOR encoding is changed, then implementations will be aided significantly if a new SID is assigned.
-Note that these decisions are at generally at the discretion of the YANG module author, who should decide if the benefits of a manual intervention are worth the deviation from automatic assignment.
+Note that these decisions are generally at the discretion of the YANG module author, who should decide if the benefits of a manual intervention are worth the deviation from automatic assignment.

 In case of an update to an existing ".sid" file, an additional step is needed that increments the ".sid" file version number.
 If there was no version number